 Fresh Produce Section

 Here you can find the vegetables called for in your recipe.
 As the names of items will probably be written in Chinese, you will need to have a mental picture of what you're looking for.
-Fresh fruit can also be found in this section, including limes, mangos, pineapple, papaya -- both ripe and green, and various other exotic fruits.
+Fresh fruit can also be found in this section, including limes, mangos, pineapple, papaya—both ripe and green, and various other tropical fruits.
 Note that often it is best to buy mangoes here rather than in a grocery store if you wish to achieve an authentic taste; although you might pay a little more, you will find the taste well worth the price.

 Shopping Tip #1: When purchasing mangos, look for yellow skin and mangos that are fragrant when held up to your face.
 The flesh should be soft, but not mushy.
 Remember that mangos will continue to ripen until you eat them.
 To slow this process, they can be safely stored in the refrigerator until needed.

 The fresh produce section will also provide you with the fresh herbs called for in your recipes, such as coriander and basil.

 Shopping Tip No. 2: When choosing basil, look for purplish, pointed leaves for Thai holy basil, and rounded, bright green leaves for sweet basil.
 The third type of basil, Lemon Basil, is easily identifiable by its lemony scent.
 Just rub one of the leaves between your fingers and you'll be able to distinguish it.

 Another fresh herb you will find here is garlic, and there may be many types to choose from.
 Look for bulbs that are still tight, and make sure the cloves aren't too large.
 The smaller the cloves, the stronger the taste, which is why most Thai chefs avoid what is known as Elephant Garlic (very large cloves), as its mildness will easily be overshadowed by the other spices in any Thai paste or sauce.